Debug Inspector

 # Stage Inspector

-Key combination: Hold Select + Right Trigger and press Left on the right direction pad
+Key combination: Hold Select + Right Trigger and press Left on the right D-Pad.

 # Sound Test

-Key combination: Hold Select + Right Trigger and press Down on the right direction pad
+Key combination: Hold Select + Right Trigger and press Down on the right D-Pad.

 # Profiler

-A Profiler can be used to help to spot and solve performance bottlenecks by displaying the approximate time in milliseconds that each of the engine’s subprocesses take to complete.
+The Profiler can be used to help spot and solve performance bottlenecks by displaying the approximate time in milliseconds that each of the engine’s subprocesses take to complete.

 To enable the profiler, the __ENABLE_PROFILER